 *Public restroom and water available.
 Saturday and Sunday of the tour.

 The Buckland House is significant to the social history as well as the architectural history of Jacksonville, FL.
 The home was built around between 1909-1913 and it currently serves as the headquarters for Riverside Avondale Preservation (RAP).

 The house was built for the Buckland’s and was owned by the family for nearly eighty years.
 George Buckland practiced law in Ohio with his father, Ralph Buckland, who was a colleague of former US president Rutherford B. Hayes.
 George Buckland moved to Jacksonville in 1908 to work for the gas company.
 He married Grace Huntington and had two daughters: Mary and Charlotte.
 In 1918, Grace and daughter Mary founded the French Primary School at the Buckland House.
 The school taught some of Jacksonville’s most prominent citizens and operated until Mrs. Buckland’s death in the 1940s.

 Helen Chatfield Black, a cousin of Charlotte’s, donated the home to RAP.
 The Buckland House was dedicated as our new headquarters on March 16, 1991.
 The house underwent a full restoration that was completed in 2015, winning a City of Jacksonville Historic Preservation Award.

-Check the map below for Home Tour stops (Blue) and Featured Locations (Yellow).
+Check back for a map of Home Tour stops (Blue) and Featured Locations (Yellow).
 Home Tour stops require tickets, but Featured Locations do not.